Laboratory manager at UW-Madison.

 PIs: Hector DeLuca, Lori Plum

-Other experience includes raising monkeys and mice, paperboard manufacturing (read: cardboard box factory), pizza artistry, pre-k swim coaching, waterslide supervision, and extensive babysitting.
+Other experience includes caring for monkeys, mice, and rats; paperboard manufacturing (read: I worked in a cardboard box factory); pizza artistry; pre-K swim coaching; waterslide supervision; and extensive babysitting.

 full cv (pdf)

-We found that cardinal principle knowledge is neither necessary nor sufficient to use one-to-one correspondence cues to make precise quantity discriminations.
+We tested monkeys and children and found that cardinal principle knowledge is neither necessary nor sufficient to use one-to-one correspondence cues to make precise quantity discriminations.
 This challenges most existing accounts of how children learn the relationship between one-to-one correspondence and numerical equality.
 You can find our Cognitive Development Society poster here.